ValyriaTear/ValyriaTear/README.txt

 4. Build (F7)
 5. Run (F5)

+**Mac OS X compilation**
+- Use Macports or Homebrew to install things like boost.
+- Open Xcode project, to quickly update the files, delete the 'src' folder in project and add it again.
+Remove all unnecessary things.
+- Press "Play"

 ## Dependencies ##

 You will need the following in order to compile and run the game: